marctang/marctang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Researcher at the <a href='https://www.ecoanthropologie.fr/fr/annuaire/allassonniere-tang-marc-9269'>Museum of Natural History</a>, French National Centre for Scientific Research
+subtitle: Researcher at the <a href='https://www.ecoanthropologie.fr/fr/annuaire/allassonniere-tang-marc-9269'>National Museum of Natural History</a>, French National Centre for Scientific Research

 profile:
   align: right